rtluu/vumble2/README.md

 1. clone the repo
 1. `npm install`
 1. `npm start`
-1. local:3000 page should open in your browser
+1. A localhost:3000 page should open in your browser

 We're always looking to connect and create with motivated people.
 If you'd like to contribute, join our community on [Discord](https://discord.gg/fJjYyXR).